yahoojapan/authorization-proxy/README.md

 > ⚠️ **Warning**: This repository has been moved to [AthenZ/authorization-proxy](https://github.com/AthenZ/authorization-proxy).

-This project is donated to [Cloud Native Computing Foundation](https://www.cncf.io/).
-All ongoing developments and supports will continue in the new repository.
+This repository is submitted to [Athenz Open-Source Community](https://github.com/AthenZ).
+All ongoing developments and maintenances will continue in the new repository.

 ```sh
 # update your local clone